“Come on you guys, we gotta get gas!”

 They walk on shiny industrial concrete down the wide center aisle of the plant.

 Alex has heard about “The Plant” since before he can remember.
-This same sort of floor—the glacier polish of a million tons of forklift and work shoes—is his earliest memory of visits to the factory where his parents worked.
+This same sort of floor—the glacier polish of a million tons of forklift and work shoes—is his earliest memory of visits to the bindery where his parents worked.
 As a kid the cold concrete, the size, the noise, and the seeming importance of the work, had impressed him with a sense of awe, like the feeling he had in church.
 But with three shifts going day and night and his parents working 48-hour weeks, the plant was more present in his life than any religion.

 Computer Automation is smaller and quieter, but the reverence is still there when he sees the concrete and feels it pound his heels.
-The ominous scent of ozone has replaced the forklift exhaust and rather than the metallic din of heavy industry, a murmur of voices can be heard above an electronic buzz, but the same impression of urgency and importance is here each morning as he walks to his machine.
+The ominous scent of ozone has replaced the forklift exhaust and rather than the metallic din of heavy industry, a murmur of voices can be heard above an electronic buzz.
+But the same impression of urgency and importance is here each morning as he walks to his machine.

 On his left are the blue-collar benches of the chassis and harness line—rows of work benches cluttered with tools and the hollow brown husks of sheet metal that are the exoskeletons of pre-natal computers.
 Silent men on stools with nut drivers and solder guns hunch like industrial monks over the precise routines of their work, ignoring the threat of the overburdened shelves above them that groan with future tasks: multicolored bouquets of wire, tubes and sockets, metal flats and hardware—the parts and pieces of their jobs.